bg

 If you enjoyed sex before the menopause, you should continue to enjoy it afterwards, but sex may become painful because of vaginal dryness.

 To counteract this, you can use lubricating jelly, which is available over the counter in most chemist shops.
-Your doctor can also prescribe an oestrogen cream or hormone replacement tablets.
+Your doctor can also prescribe an estrogen cream or hormone replacement therapy.

-As a general guide, doctors advise women over 50 to wait until they havent had a period for a year before stopping birth control.
-For women under 50, they advise waiting two years, but you should ask your doctors advice.
+As a general guide, doctors advise women over 50 to wait until they haven’t had a spontaneous period for a year before stopping contraception.
+For women under 50, they advise waiting two years.

 Many women worry they might be pregnant when there are long gaps between periods which often happens during the menopause.
 If there is a chance you might be pregnant, ease your mind by getting a pregnancy test.